pratikDataAnalyst/P1_AllMart_Sales_Analysis_PythonEDA/README.md

 1. Clone this repository.
 2. Ensure you have Python and Jupyter Notebook installed.
 3. Install dependencies: `pip install pandas matplotlib seaborn`
-4. Open `P1_DAP.ipynb` and run all cells.
+4. Open `AllMart_Sales_Analysis.ipynb` and run all cells.

 ## 📂 Project Structure
-* `P1_DAP.ipynb`: The main analysis notebook containing code and visualizations.
+* `AllMart_Sales_Analysis.ipynb`: The main analysis notebook containing code and visualizations.
-* `Diwali Sales Data.csv`: The raw dataset used for analysis.
+* `Sales Data.csv`: The raw dataset used for analysis.